-As the 2019 National Inventors Hall of Fame®(NIHF) Induction Ceremony approaches, and a restored Landing Craft, Vehicle, Personnel (LVCP) or Higgins Boat is placed on display, NIHF is excited to announce that Inductee and World War II Veteran Robert Seiwald will be attending the Induction and Illumination Ceremonies.
+During the 2019 National Inventors Hall of Fame®(NIHF) Induction Ceremony, with an authentic Landing Craft, Vehicle, Personnel (LCVP) or Higgins Boat on display, NIHF was very excited that Inductee and World War II Veteran Robert Seiwald attended the Induction and Illumination Ceremonies.

 NIHF is honored to have Inducted many World War II veterans.
 Seiwald served with the U.S. Army in Europe and is one of only a few living WWII veterans among our NIHF Inductees.